apinf/docs/docs/design/dashboard/dashboard_design_brief.md

-# APInf Dashboard design brief
+# APInf Information Dashboard design brief
 This document is meant serve as a **common basis for understanding** the scope and purpose of the **APInf Information Dashboard**.

 ## Intent